-In this job market, drivers demand transparency and honesty as they are sick and tired of being burned from companies in the past.
+In this job market, drivers demand transparency and honesty.
+They are sick and tired of being burned from companies in the past.

-Employers who are transparent in nature with pay, benefits, job role, home time, etc. often see better, more sustainable driver retention than those who exaggerate in a job description to get drivers in the door.
-In addition, if the truck drivers trust the organization, they won't be shy to share this approval with their network, leading to an organic driver referral program for the organization.
+Employers who are transparent in nature with pay, benefits, job role, home time, etc. often reap the benefits.
+They may see more sustainable driver retention than those who exaggerate in a job description to get drivers in the door.
+In addition, if the truck drivers trust the organization, they won’t be shy to share this approval with their network.
+This builds an organic driver referral program for the organization.

 3. Bad Dispatchers

 As the saying goes, employees don’t leave the company.
 Employees leave the people at the company.

 If truck drivers find themselves working with a terrible supervisor or dispatcher, it won’t be long until they start looking for a better opportunity.

 The dispatcher is the primary representative for the company, and sometimes, a trucker’s only contact.
 Companies that spend time carefully matching dispatchers and drivers may see increased driver retention.
 Factor in personality types, leadership styles, etc., and you will oftentimes see better relationships form.